 (b) For wireless antennas or other attachments on poles in the space above the communications space, the notice shall:

-(i) Specify where and what make-ready work will be performed.
+(i) Specify where and what make-ready work the owner will perform on or in its own pole or conduit.

-(ii) Set a date for completion of make-ready work that is no later than 90 days after notice is sent (or 135 days in the case of larger orders, as described in subsection (f) of this section).
-For good cause shown, the utility may extend completion of the make-ready work by an additional 15 days.
+(ii) Set a date for completion of make-ready work that is no later than 90 days after notice is sent (or 135 days in the case of applications involving more than 10 poles).
+For good cause shown, the owner may extend completion of the make-ready work by an additional 30 days.

-(iii) State that any entity with an existing attachment may modify the attachment consistent with the specified make-ready work before the date set for completion of that work.
+(iii) State that any entity with existing attachments in the electric space will have their attachments modified consistent with the specified make-ready work by the electric utility or an authorized contractor from the electric utility’s list of approved contractors before the date set for completion of that work.

-(iv) State that the facility utility may assert its right to 15 additional days to complete the make-ready work.
+(iv) State that the owner may assert its right to 15 additional days to complete the make-ready work.

 (v) State the name, telephone number, and e-mail address of a person to contact for more information about the make-ready work.